Dateline: June 8th 1978 22:00. Nairobi, Kenya

 Alternately, too many expensively head hunted and imported ex pats and their families have come here only to leave after 6 weeks

-I don't even know how wonderful these working conditions are yet, but know enough not to look incredibly surprised at the starting salary, let alone piles of benefits like company car, free hotels as standard benefits and accomodation all thrown it.
+I don't even know how wonderful these working conditions are yet, but know enough not to look incredibly surprised at the starting salary, let alone piles of benefits like company car, free hotels as standard benefits and accommodation all thrown it.

 Only catch?
 I have to sponsor myself with my money for 3 months of courses back in Johannesburg undergoing training courses.